fsek/docs/source/app/app.rst

 Welcome to the F-guild's app or the infamous F-app!

 We're very glad that you want to work on our platform, but before you can start there are a few things you need to do.
 If you are new to web development I would highly recommend to visit :ref:`learning-web-dev` for various tutorials and general learning material.
 It's good to have a basic understading of the web and web development before getting into a more complex project, like the F-app.
-Otherwise, go ahead and follow the :ref:`Installation guide <app-installation-guide>` to get setup and running.
+Otherwise, go ahead and follow the :ref:`Installation guide <app-installation-guide>` [DEPRECATED, FIX SOON] to get setup and running.

 If you're already set up visit Standard workflow to learn more about how you actually work.